Raguram-N/Attention-Verified-Ads/README.md

 ### Users
 - Free access to content
 - Unlock ad-free viewing by watching one premium, attention-verified ad
-- No mandatory subscription or payments
+- No mandatory subscription or payments for ads free

 ### Advertisers (Premium Ads Category)